YuriiTkachuk/pages-templates/src/fairytaledigestcouk/fairytaledigestcouk.md

 One day, Little Red Riding Hood’s mother said to her, “Take this basket of food to your grandma’s cottage, but be careful - don’t talk to strangers on the way!”
 Promising not to, Little Red Riding Hood skipped off.
 On her way through the forest she met the Big Bad Wolf.

- “Where are you going, little girl?” he asked.
+ <b>“Where are you going, little girl?”</b> he asked.

- “To my grandma’s house, Mr. Wolf!
-She lives in the cottage on the other side of the forest” she answered.
+ <b>“To my grandma’s house, Mr. Wolf!
+She lives in the cottage on the other side of the forest”</b> she answered.

 **T**he Big Bad Wolf then ran very fast to her grandmother’s cottage and knocked on the door.
 When Grandma opened the door, he rushed in and locked her up in the cupboard.
 The wicked wolf then put on Grandma’s clothes and lay in her bed, waiting for Little Red Riding Hood to arrive.